 NA: I do get stressed.
-Even flights are a certain stress-level for me, being at the airport with its long hallways, the restricted atmosphere, the security Check-In and the packaging.
+Even flights are a certain stress-level for me, being at the airport with its long hallways, the restricted atmosphere, the security Check-In and the packing.
 But then in the air, especially on a long-distance flight, it connects me to the desire of being closer to nature.
 Nature, that’s of course the fresh air in the forest and the cracking sticks under your feet or climbing up a mountain, but it’s also seeing those vast parts of the world, which at least by distance seem uncivilized.
 It’s very beautiful to see it from the airplane.
 I am also really trying to internalize the idea, that the separation between natural and technical does hardly exist.
 I think, it’s hardly possible to make that particular distinction between, say, the forest in Bavaria and the airplane at the airport.
 The terms have to be different and also its evaluation of their quality.
-Because all the materials used in the airplane are natural as is their development, because they are produced by humans and humans are a part of nature.
+Because all the materials used in the airplane are natural as is their development, because they are produced by humans and humans are a part of nature and so on.
 Of course, it feels strange to read it that way.
 To say, consequently, there is maybe no such thing like being inside or outside.
 But the desire for an outside exists, for the outside-perspective, the elevated position in an airplane, the outside of being on a mountain or in a forest.
 And also, the feeling that there will come this day, where I will actually stop using my laptop.
 I am just using it now, but that’s just a temporary state to get somewhere else, where I won’t need it anymore.
 The illusion of the outside is there all the time.

 Adrian Sölch is an artist, poet and writer based in Munich.
-He studies as Meisterschüler at the academy of Fine Arts in Munich and interviews and writes regularly for the radio.
-Adrian and Nicola studied together at Rietveld Academie for some years and know each other's work well through an ongoing exchange they have.
+He studies as Meisterschüler at the academy of Fine Arts in Munich and regularly conducts interviews for a local radio station.
+Adrian and Nicola studied together at Gerrit Rietveld Academie for some years and know each other's work well through an ongoing exchange they keep having.